numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

 **Key Concepts:**

 - In Linear Algebra we think of each coordinate number as a scalar (which scales i-hat and j-hat)
-- The tip-to-tail sum of these vectors is what the coordinates are meant to describe
+- The coordinates describe the (tip-to-tail) sum of these vectors
-- These basis vectors are encapsulationg all the implicit assumptions of our coordinate system, like that the first number indicates rightward motion, the second indicates upward motion, or how far a unit of distance is
+- The basis vectors encapsulate all the implicit assumptions of our coordinate system (that the first number indicates rightward motion, that the second indicates upward motion, or how far a unit of distance is)
-- Any way to translate between vectors and sets of numbers is called a coordinate system; i-hat & j-hat are the basis vectors of our standard coordinate system
+- Any way to translate between vectors and sets of numbers is called a coordinate system
-- But we could be using a different set of basis vectors, for example:
+- We could be using a different set of basis vectors, for example:
     - b1 for a vector pointing up and to the right
     - b2 for a vector pointing up and to the left
-- In this system, we could describe our standard [3, 2] as [(5/3) / (1/3)], because we need to scale b1 by 5/3 and b2 by 1/3 and add them, to get to this vector
-- So the first coordinate scales b1, the second scales b2 and we add the results
-- In our coordinate system, we would describe b1 as [2, 1] and b2 as [-1, 1]
+    - in our coordinate system ("C"), we would describe b1 as [2, 1] and b2 as [-1, 1]
-- But from the perspective of the alternative system, the coordinates are [1, 0] and [0, 1] respectively
+    - but from the perspective of the alternative system ("J"), the coordinates are [1, 0] and [0, 1], by basis vector definition
-- And they are the basis vectors, so what defines the meaning of the coordinates [1, 0] and [0, 1]
-- It's like speaking different languages to describe the same vectors
+    - it's like speaking different languages to describe the same vectors
+    - the direction of the axis and the spacing of the grid line may be different, depending on our choice of basis vectors
     - [0, 0] is common between different coordinate systems; it's what we get when we scale any vector by 0
-- But the direction of the axis and the spacing of the grid line may be different, depending on our choice of basis vectors
+    - [3, 2] in C system would translate to [(5/3) / (1/3)] in J system, because we need to scale b1 by 5/3 and b2 by 1/3 and add them, to get to this same vector that we call in C [3, 2]

 - How to translate between coordinate systems:
-    - in the coordinate system with b1 and b2, how would a vector [-1, 2] translate into our standard coordinate system?
+    - in the J system, how would a vector [-1, 2] translate into our standard C system?
+    - say that from our C system perspective, b1 has coordinates of [2, 1] and b2 is [-1, 1]
     - the vector is (-1 * b1) + (2 * b2)
-    - if from our perspective, b1 has coordinates of [2, 1] and b2 is [-1, 1]
-    - we can compute -1 * [2, 1] + 2 * [-1 1] = [-4 1]
+    - so we can compute -1 * [2, 1] + 2 * [-1 1] = [-4 1]
-    - which means that [-1, 2] in that system is [-4 1] in our system
+    - which means that [-1, 2] in J system, is [-4 1] in our C system
-    - so we are performing Matrix-vector multiplication (scaling the basis vectors with the corresponding coordinates of some vector, then adding them together)
+    - so we are performing Matrix-vector multiplication (scaling the basis vectors with the coordinates of some vector, then adding them together)
-    - the Matrix columns represent the basis vectors of some coordinate system but in our perspecive
+    - the Matrix columns represent the basis vectors of some coordinate system but from our C system perspecive
-    - that Matrix can be thought of as a transformation that moves our basis vectors to the basis vectors of the other system (ie what is [1, 0], [0, 1] in the standard coordinate system, to what is [1, 0], [0, 1] in the new coordinate system)
+    - that Matrix can be thought of as a transformation, that moves our C basis vectors to the basis vectors of the other system (ie what is [1, 0], [0, 1] in the standard coordinate system, to what [1, 0], [0, 1] means in the new coordinate system)
-    - before the transformation we are thinking of vector [-1, 2] as a linear transformation of our basis vectors (-1 * i-hat + 2 * j-hat)
-    - and the key feature of a linear transformation is that the resulting vector will be that same linear combination, but of the new basis vectors: -1 * where i-hat lands (b1) + 2 * where j-hat lands (b2)
+    - another way to think about it: before the transformation, we can think of the J system vector [-1, 2] as a linear transformation of our basis vectors (-1 * i-hat + 2 * j-hat), and as a feature of linear transformations, the resulting vector will be that same linear combination but with the new basis vectors: -1 * where i-hat "landed" (b1) + 2 * where j-hat "landed" (b2)
-    - [in progress - 634]
+    - so this Matrix transforms (translates) our "misconception" of how we call a vector "[-1, 2]" into what [-1, 2] actually means in the new J coordinate system
+    - geometrically, this Matrix transforms our C grid into the other J grid
+    - but numerically, it's translating a vector from the J language to ours
+    - it takes our misconception of what the coordinates mean in our system, and transforms it into the vector that actually represents these numbers in the other system

+- What about going the other way around?
+    - we start with the change of basis matrix that translates J's language into ours [chapter in progress]